Topological Frobenius algebras: Graded 2D open-closed TQFT

 Here in the 2nd and 4th equalities we use the biunital coFrobenius relations for $C$.
 In the 6th equality we use that $\boldzeta$ intertwines the products (relation~(3)).
 In the 8th equality we use relation~(5).
 In the 10th and 11th equality we use the biunital coFrobenius relation for $A$.
 In the 13th equality we use the reformulation of relation~(5) in terms of the pairings from Lemma~\ref{lem:cozipper-dual-zipper}.
 The sign in the last equality arises from the Koszul sign rule.

 Assertion (ii) follows from Lemma~\ref{lem:intertwine-unitality}, though of course it can also be checked directly. \end{proof}

 The previous result motivates our choice of sign $+1$ for the graded version of relation~(5).
-Our choice of sign for the graded version of the Cardy condition is motivated by Proposition~\ref{prop:normal-tangent} below.
-Indeed, in the next section we show that graded 2D open-closed TQFTs arise naturally when considering closed oriented manifolds and submanifolds.
-Moreover, in~\cite{CHO-PD} we prove that Rabinowitz Floer homology provides another source of such TQFTs:
+Our choice of sign for the graded version of the Cardy condition is motivated by Lemma~\ref{lem:normal-tangent} below.

-\begin{theorem}[{\cite{CHO-PD}}] Let $V$ be a Liouville domain and $L\subset V$ an exact Lagrangian with Legendrian boundary.
-The shifted Rabinowitz Floer homologies $C=S\H_*(\p V)$ and $A=S\H_*(\p L)$ fit into a graded 2D open-closed TQFT. \end{theorem}